isomerpages/moe-cedargirlssec/_our-curriculum/CCE/MOE Sexuality Education.md

 <td rowspan="1" colspan="1">
 <p>A Role for Everyone</p>
 <p>Lesson 1</p>
-<p>(60 mins)</p>
+<p>(60&nbsp; mins)</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>This lesson focus on how the family, culture and society can influence
 one’s perception of their gender roles.
-Students will learn what gender stereotypes are (e.g. males traditionally as breadwinners and females traditionally as doing household chores) and how gender stereotypes are formed.&nbsp;
-Students will discuss how one’s understanding of gender roles should not be limited by gender stereotypes, for example women can be pilots, while men can be nurses.</p>
+Students will learn what gender stereotypes are (e.g. males traditionally as breadwinners and females traditionally as doing household chores) and how gender stereotypes are formed. &nbsp;Students will discuss how one’s understanding of gender roles should not be limited by gender stereotypes, for example women can be pilots, while men can be nurses.</p>
 <p>&nbsp;</p>
 <p>Students learn to focus on their personal strengths to pursue their interests
 and build their self- confidence.</p>